Selling my startup on Acquire.com: Key things to know before

 After a few weeks of conversations, due diligence and a final virtual handshake, the deal was closed.

-After going through the process of selling Teamscope, I've learned some valuable things I had no idea about before.
-Here is my key learning.
+After going through the process of selling Teamscope, I've learned some valuable lessons.
+Here are my 3 big takeaways from this process.

-It was the second call I had with an interested buyer through MicroAcquire.
+It was on the second call I had with an interested buyer through Acquire.com.
 After explaining our debt situation, he asked, "alright, so are you looking then for an 'assets deal' or a 'shares deal'?"

 I had no clue what he was asking about.

-The company shares include the totality of a company: capital, intellectual property, product, revenue, brand and debt.
+The shares include the totality of a company: capital, intellectual property, product, revenue, brand and debt.

 Before going into a call with interested buyers, make sure you know if you will want to do assets or a shares deal.

 Once a buyer is interested, they will send you a letter of intent (LOI).
-MicroAcquire offers within their platform an LOI builder.
+Acquire.com offers an LOI builder.

-A data room is a fancy term to refer to a private Google Drive or Dropbox folder where confidential documents should be available for the buyer to review.
+A data room is a fancy term for a Google Drive or Dropbox folder where confidential documents should be available for the buyer to review.

 Some of the basic ones you will need are: